Drugs

 N-Acetylcisteine (NAC) is a mucolytic, antioxidant and a glutathione-inducer.
 It is positioned as the cornerstone antidote for the prevention and treatment of liver toxicity secondary to acetaminophen (APAP) overdose, with US-FDA approval for IV, PO and effervescent tablets administration.

-Adult and Pediatric dose for acetaminophen overdose: oral administration, 18 doses total.
+Adult and Pediatric dose for acetaminophen overdose: oral administration, 18 doses total:

-Activated charcoal
+Activated charcoal Down arrow Up arrow

-- 25 gr/120 ml and 50 gr/240 ml suspension (PO)
+• 25 gr/120 ml and 50 gr/240 ml suspension (PO).

-- 10 gr, 28 gr (1 Oz) and other presentations of powder for dilution (PO)
+• 10 gr, 28 gr (1 Oz) and other presentations of powder for dilution (PO).

 Executive Summary

-Activated charcoal is a nonspecific adsorbent extensively used in EDs to reduce the absorption and prevent the enterohepatic recirculation of various toxic substances and drug overdoses.
+Activated charcoal (AC) is a nonspecific adsorbent extensively used in EDs to reduce the absorption and prevent the enterohepatic recirculation of various toxic substances and drug overdoses.

 Adult single dose of AC for acute poisoning / drug overdose

-- 5 mg/ml inhalation solution vials (nebulization).
+• 5 mg/ml inhalation solution vials (nebulization).

-- 90 and 100 ug/spray, aerosol metered (oral inhalation).
+• 90 and 100 ug/spray, aerosol metered (oral inhalation).

 Executive Summary